rayr482/job-board/README.md

 ## Room for Improvement
 - Add attachments like resumes/CV to a post.
 - Like button for posts and comments.
+- API for job listings.
+- Search bar.
+- Filtering by job categories.

 ## Acknowledgements